2010 NBA playoffs: First Round

 Games 3, 4, and 6 of the Lakers-Thunder series were the first playoff games ever played at Ford Center (the arena's former tenants, the New Orleans/Oklahoma City Hornets, didn't play a single playoff game in the building).

+With the Orlando Magic sweeping the Charlotte Bobcats in Game 4, this marks the 34th year in a row that a sweep occurred in the NBA playoffs.
+The last time a sweep did not occur was 1976.

-With their first round win over the Chicago Bulls, The Cleveland Cavaliers beat the Bulls for the first time since The Shot.
+With their first-round win over the Chicago Bulls, The Cleveland Cavaliers beat the Bulls in a playoff series for the first time since The Shot.

-With their first round win over the Dallas Mavericks, the San Antonio Spurs became the first seventh seed since 1998 (and fifth overall) to beat a second seeded team in a playoff series.
+With their first-round win over the Dallas Mavericks, the San Antonio Spurs became the first seventh seed since 1998 (and fifth overall) to beat a second seeded team in a playoff series.
+This would not happen again until 2023, when the Los Angeles Lakers defeated the Memphis Grizzlies.
 In addition, the Spurs also avenged their own series losses to the Mavericks, who beat them twice in the previous four seasons.
 It was also the Spurs’ first series win against the Mavericks since 2003.

-With their first round loss to the San Antonio Spurs, the Dallas Mavericks earned the dubious distinction of losing 3 first round series while holding the top 2 playoff seeds.
+With their first-round loss to the San Antonio Spurs, the Dallas Mavericks earned the dubious distinction of losing 3 first round series while holding the top 2 playoff seeds.
 They lost to the seventh-seeded San Antonio Spurs in 6.
 They have also lost a playoff series against the Seattle SuperSonics (1987, as the second seed) and the Golden State Warriors (2007, as the top seed).

+The Hawks–Bucks series was the first of the 2010 playoffs to have a game 7, marking the 11th consecutive year in the NBA playoffs to feature a game 7.
+The last time a game 7 did not occur in the playoffs was 1999.

 Conference Semifinals

-With a conference semifinals sweep over the seventh-seeded San Antonio Spurs, the Phoenix Suns defeated the Spurs, who won the previous four meetings in the last decade.
+With a conference semifinals sweep over the seventh–seeded San Antonio Spurs, the Phoenix Suns defeated the Spurs in the postseason for the first time since 2000.
+Prior to this, the Spurs won the previous four meetings.
 The Suns also made the conference finals for the first time since 2006.

-With a conference semifinals sweep of the Atlanta Hawks, the Orlando Magic became the third team in NBA history to go 8-0 through the first two rounds of the playoffs.
-As of 2023, this remains the Magic’s most recent series victory.
+With a conference semifinals sweep of the Atlanta Hawks, the Orlando Magic became the third team in NBA history to go 8–0 through the first two rounds of the playoffs.
+As of 2024, this remains the Magic's most recent series victory.

-The Cavaliers-Celtics series was extremely notable because marked the first time that each team lost a home playoff game by record margins: Boston lost Game 3 124-95; Cleveland lost Game 5 120-88.
+The Cavaliers–Celtics series was extremely notable because marked the first time that each team lost a home playoff game by record margins: Boston lost Game 3 124–95; Cleveland lost Game 5 120–88.
 The Cavaliers' second round playoff exit (4–2 vs. Boston) was the earliest for the top seed since the Dallas Mavericks' first round loss to the Golden State Warriors in 2007.
 Game 6 of the same series was LeBron James’ last game with the Cleveland Cavaliers until 2014.